y3rsh/amplify-example/README.md

-// npm amplify sandbox secret set openAiAssistantId --profile dev-personal-josh can call `get` to make sure they are correct don't seem to be deleted when you `npm amplify sandbox delete --profile dev-personal-josh
+// npm amplify sandbox secret set openAiAssistantId --profile dev-personal-josh can call `get` to make sure they are correct don't seem to be deleted when you `npm amplify sandbox delete --profile dev-personal-josh For the branch deployment these are managed in the Amplify Dashboard.

 ### openai-test.js
 export OPENAI_API_KEY='your-api-key-here'